-CPVC, Polypropylene, or Stainless Steel pipe material MUST be used for the first 3 feet of the vent run if the exhaust vent passes through an enclosed space greater than 6", such as a wall.
-The balance of the vent run can be installed with standard Schedule 40 PVC pipe.
-Failure to comply with this warning could result in property damage, severe personal injury, or death.
+Within First Three (3) Linear Feet of - CPVC, Polypropylene, or Stainless Steel pipe material MUST be used if the first three (3) linear feet of the exhaust vent run is insulated or passes through an enclosed space greater than 6" in length, such as a wall. - If CPVC is used to meet these requirements, the balance may be installed with approved PVC pipe. - If Polypropylene or Stainless Steel is used to meet these requirements, the balance of the vent run must be installed with the same material. - Failure to comply with this warning could result in property damage, severe personal injury, or death.